 Use procedures for record-keeping, decision making and ongoing monitoring: Schools review data on repeated behaviour issues, the settings in which they occur, and the consequences most likely to be applied for inappropriate behaviours.
 They correlate these with other sources of data such as academic progress, and analyse this data to make necessary adjustments to school operations in an effort to reduce inappropriate behaviour.

 Support staff to use effective classroom practices: Schools establish systems to support staff to adopt evidence-based instructional practices associated with reductions in inappropriate behaviour.

 Multi-Tiered Systems of Support (MTSS)

 SWPBS uses a tiered intervention framework which invests in:

-Resources for implementing SWPBS
+Support for Victorian Government Schools implementing SWPBS